civiccc/react-waypoint/README.md

      * the container.
 For example, when your target is in a div
      * that has overflow auto but you are detecting onEnter based
      * on the window.
+     *
+     * This should typically be a reference to a DOM node, but it will also work
+     * to pass it the string "window" if you are using server rendering.
      */
     scrollableAncestor: PropTypes.any,